Subscribe

 Published on

-Is there a way to persuade the 270 million people who use apps like Badoo and Tinder to adopt a more meaningful approach to dating while fostering a safer, more respectful online environment?
+Is there a way to persuade the 300 million people who use apps like Badoo and Tinder to take a more meaningful approach to dating while also creating a safer, more respectful online community?

-As a mobile app startup looking to challenge Bumble and Plenty of Fish, you could turn things around.
-All you need to do is create a dating app with artificial intelligence (AI) capabilities.
+As a mobile app startup looking to challenge Bumble and Plenty of Fish, all you have to do is collaborate with a reputable AI consulting and development firm to create a dating app based on intelligent algorithms.

 1. AI-powered dating apps help users find more compatible partners

-With early dating websites and apps, such as Match.com, eHarmony, and Grindr, it was only possible to search for potential partners by age, gender, location, sexual orientation, and shared interests — in other words, the very basic filters available in any mobile application with social features.
-As a result, single-and-looking people had to scroll through thousands of profiles corresponding to these criteria.
+Early dating websites and apps, such as Match.com, eHarmony, and Grindr, only allowed users to search for potential partners based on age, gender, location, sexual orientation, and shared interests—basically the same filters found in any mobile application with social features.
+As a result, single-and-looking people had to scroll through thousands of profiles corresponding to their search criteria.

 Today, machine learning (ML) models can do the job for you.